 The Causeway Coast Way takes around 2-3 days to complete in its entirety and links Ballycastle and Portstewart.
-Along the way, you’ll encounter epic landscapes, the chance to spot marine life, and some of Ireland’s most popular tourist attractions.
+Along the way, you’ll encounter epic landscapes, the chance to spot marine life, and some of Ireland’s most famous landmarks and popular tourist attractions.

 This ultimate guide has very helpful insider tips and it is going to detail all the information you need to know about hiking the Causeway Coast Way.
 That includes how to get there, what you’ll see, and the best places to stay.
 I’ll also include some top tips so you can truly make the most out of this hiking trail.
 Let’s get right into the article!

 Planning Your Trip: Tips for a Successful Journey on the Causeway Coast Way

 The Causeway Coast Way is located in Northern Ireland and links the two towns of Ballycastle and Portstewart.
 It runs right along the coastline and takes you to some of Ireland’s most popular attractions.
 This includes the Giants Causeway, Carrick-a-Rede Rope Bridge, Portrush, and Dunluce Castle.